 Some people are born with a vocation, a single, well-defined inspiration, and cultivate it throughout their lives, starting from choosing which school to attend to exclusive specialization in a profession, in which they reach the highest levels.

-Others, on the other hand, struggle to box their character into a closed, one-size-fits-all box: they are interested in multiple topics and like to delve into each one, even though this may make them feel a little more insecure about their actual abilities.
+Others, however, have a hard time boxing their character into a closed, one-size-fits-all box: they are interested in multiple topics and like to delve into each one, even though this may make them feel a little more insecure about their actual abilities.

 Do you feel you belong to this second group?